anishacharya/BGMD-AISTATS-2022/README.md

 Citation
 ------------
-If you find this useful for your research consider giving a :star2: and citing the following article:
+If you find the algorithm useful for your research consider citing the following article:
 ```
 @article{acharya2021robust,
   title={Robust Training in High Dimensions via Block Coordinate Geometric Median Descent},